 The total cost of having your teeth replaced with dental implants can fluctuate depending on a few main factors.

-The location of the missing teeth, the amount of bone available and the type of restoration are the most important factors to see which type of implant(s) you will need.
+The location of the missing teeth and the amount of bone available are important factors to see which type of implant you will need.
 The number of and types of dental implants you need will impact the overall cost significantly.

-Preparatory procedures
+Preparatory Procedures

 Undergoing treatment for gum disease is very important to the success of your implants.
 Extremely decayed teeth may need root canal therapy or even extraction.
 If you lack bone tissue, Dr. Shulman may need you to get a bone graft.
 These preparatory procedures will increase the total cost but are necessary to guarantee successful implantation.

-Surgery
+Oral Surgery

 An oral surgeon will need to surgically install the dental implants into your jaw bone.
 This will require sedation so that you are comfortable during the surgical procedure.
 The type of dental sedation you choose will add a few hundred dollars to your total treatment cost.